-SSH servers that it has connected to.
-This is to establish a list of known hosts and for the server's key fingerprint to be checked against the stored copy of the fingerprint every time a connection is to be established.
+SSH clients, by default, store the key fingerprint of the SSH servers that it has connected to.
+It creates a list of known hosts, and the server's key fingerprint is checked against the stored copy every time it establishes a connection.

 Steps to update or delete known host fingerprint for PuTTY on Windows: